Patrick Ricard (American football): 2022

 On March 21, 2022, Ricard signed a three-year contract extension with the Ravens.
 In 2022, Ricard would record a career-high 7 rushing attempts for 16 yards and a career high 11 receptions for 74 yards along with a tackle, which was the first tackle he had recorded since the 2019 season, his last season of regularly playing both offense and defense.

 2023

 In 2023 Ricard recorded 5 catches for 52 yards and a touchdown.
 In the offensive system of new Ravens' offensive coordinator Todd Monken, Ricard saw an increase in playing time at tight end and played a higher number of snaps at tight end than he did at fullback.

 2024

 In Week 4 of the 2024 NFL Season, Ricard scored a touchdown after recovering a fumble against the Buffalo Bills in a 35-10 win for the Ravens.
 He scored a receiving touchdown against the Denver Broncos during a 41-10 win in Week 9 on a three-yard reception.

 2025

 On March 11, 2025, Ricard re-signed with the Ravens on a one-year contract.
+He suffered a calf injury in training camp that kept him out of the first 6 games of the season, returning in week 7.
+On December 23rd he was named to his 6th Pro Bowl.

+New York Giants

+On March 12, 2026, Ricard signed a two-year deal with the New York Giants, making him the highest paid fullback in the league.